perrymw/BlackProduct.Review-backend/README.md

 1) make sure pip is up to date
 2) install python 3.8.5
-3) run virtual environment with pipenv shellsd
+3) run virtual environment with pipenv shell

 The reason why we can get it off the ground like this is because we are starting our development period right now and it would be best for everyone to